KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

 ---
 layout: default
-title: Build a Table with Custom Headers Using VBA
+title: Building a Table with Custom Headers Using VBA
 nav_order: 3
 ---